sharifme04/Reactjs-ChikiMonkey/README.md

-For running this code , yiu need to do following
+For running this code , you need to do following

 First
 ________